 Two-day package tour from Reykjavik

-This two-day tour takes us through the beautiful provinces of south Iceland to the extraordinary Jokulsarlon, The Glacier Lagoon, the best known and the largest glacier lake in Iceland.
-It is situated at the south end of the glacier Vatnajokull between Skaftafell preservation area in Vatnajokull National Park, and the town of Hofn.
+This two-day tour takes us through the beautiful provinces of south Iceland to the extraordinary glacier lagoon Jokulsarlon, the best known and the largest glacier lake in Iceland.
+It is situated at the south end of glacier Vatnajokull between Skaftafell preservation area in Vatnajokull National Park, and the town of Hofn.
 A glacier hike is included in the tour.